Write a whole book, start to shelf.

 the whole library →From an idea to a published book — the way a novelist works.

-The Studio walks you down a build ladder — foundations, spine, beats, then prose — and each step only unlocks once the one above it holds.
+The Studio walks you down a build ladder — idea, foundations, structure, scenes, then prose — and each rung only firms up once the one above it holds.
 You stay the author the entire way.

 - 1